omseeth/omseeth.github.io/_posts/2024-12-27-CNN_sentiment_analysis.md

 To build an intuition for the whole process, let's think again of the input.
 The input is a sequence (a tweet) from our data.
 This sequence will be translated into its correspoding token representation based on our custom trained BPE encoder.
 In other words, any incoming sequence will be a tensor of different indices.
 Next, the indices are handed over to our embedding layer, which serves as a look-up table for all tokens in the vocabulary and assigns the embedding representation to the input indices.
 This layer is a simple linear layer that is going to be trained along with the whole network later on.
 The initial values of the embeddings are random numbers.

 Up to this point, we can think of two strategies to run a first convolution over the input.
-If the input is 12 tokens long and each token has an embedding vector of size 300.
-The input to a potential convolutional layer would be $$12 \times 300$$.
+If the input is 12 tokens long and each token has an embedding vector of size 300, the input to a potential convolutional layer would be $$12 \times 300$$.
 The first strategy could be to apply a two-dimensional filter striding over this input matrix.
 The second strategy would be to use a one-dimensional filter that is going over one embedding dimension per time for the whole sequence, that is, over $$12 \times 1$$ but with 300 channels for all embedding dimensions.
 If we want the output to be of the same length as the input, that is, 12, we need to pad the input to adjust for the filter length.

 In our implementation, we shall try the second strategy.
 Remember that the input channels will all be added together so before having our 300 embedding dimensions shrunk to one, we shall define an appropriate output channel size for the convolution.
 In other words, we'll use as many as 100 filters for example to create an output of 100 dimensions for each respective input token.